ta0kira/zeolite/README.md

   i &lt;- i+<span style='color:#b08000;'>1</span>  <span style='color:#898887;'>// Post-increment behavior.</span>
 } <b>in</b> <b>return</b> i</pre>

+**IMPORTANT**: Explicit `return` statements and modification of *named* return values is *disallowed* inside of a `cleanup` block.
+This is because if an `in` statement also contains a `return`, the behavior of the `cleanup` would be ambiguous.
+Although using `return` within `cleanup` would be safe in some situations, making that determination would be nuanced and complex, for both the user and the compiler.

 #### Loops

 Zeolite supports `while` loops.
 It does not explicitly support `for` loops,